-Some of the best steelhead fishing in New York state takes place here and anglers can catch steelhead 7 months of the year in Canadaway Creek.
+Some of the best steelhead fishing in New York State takes place here and anglers can catch steelhead seven months of the year in Canadaway Creek.

-Canadaway Creek is a mid-sized creek located in Chautauqua County, just 1.8 miles from Dunkirk and Fredonia, in New York, United States.
+Canadaway Creek is a small-sized creek located in Chautauqua County, just 1.8 miles from Dunkirk and Fredonia, in New York, United States.

-Of all the Lake Erie steelhead tributaries, Canadaway Creek provides some impressive steelhead fishing from October through to late April, every year.
-The steelhead contained in this creek are averagely sized, and range from four to twelve pounds with an average steelhead being around 4 to 5 pounds; however, there are occasions when anglers will hook into larger ones.
+Canadaway Creek provides some impressive steelhead fishing from October through to late April, every year.
+The steelhead contained in this creek are averagely sized ranging from four to twelve pounds, with an average steelhead being around 4 to 5 pounds.

-The Canadaway Creek is a typical shale and slate-bottom tributary of Lake Erie that, as part of Steelhead Alley the creek benefits from generous smolt stockings by NYS-DEC along with the likes of other nearby creeks like Chautauqua Creek, Walnut Creek, Cattaraugus Creek, and Silver Creek.
+Canadaway Creek is a typical shale and slate-bottom tributary of Lake Erie that is part of Steelhead Alley.
+The creek benefits from generous smolt stockings by NYS-DEC and strays from other nearby creeks like Chautauqua Creek, Walnut Creek, Cattaraugus Creek, and Silver Creek.

 Best Time For Canadaway Steelhead Fishing

-Similar to other tributaries of Lake Erie, the Canadaway Creek enjoys steelhead runs most months of the year starting in the fall and ending in the spring.
-However, there are certain times of the month that anglers will enjoy the most Canadaway Creek steelhead fishing, and is when the steelhead will be in the river in good numbers.
+Similar to other tributaries of Lake Erie, Canadaway Creek gets steelhead runs starting in the fall and ending in the spring.

 Fall Steelhead Fishing On Canadaway Creek

-During the early fall, the steelhead runs may be small because the water is likely to be warm from the summer.
-Towards the end of September and October, as the water temperature begins to cool down and steelhead begin to enter in bigger numbers after rains raise the river water levels.
+Towards the end of September and in October, as the water temperature begins to cool down, the steelhead begin to enter in more significant numbers, especially after rains raise the river water levels.

-The advent of fall heavy rain events will trigger big steelhead runs each time it rains.
+The advent of heavy fall rains will trigger big steelhead runs each time it rains.
 Normally, the bigger the rains the more steelhead will enter the river.
-If the water is muddy it usually takes 24 to 48 hours for the river to clear up enough that the steelhead can see your bait and this is the best time to fish for steelhead on Canadaway Creek.
+If the water is muddy it usually takes 24 to 48 hours for this river to clear up enough that the steelhead can see your bait, and this is the best time to fish for steelhead on Canadaway Creek.

 Winter Steelhead Fishing the Canadaway Creek